 The amount of time Pogo takes to run is dependent on the GPU (as discussed above this is primary dependent on memory bandwidth - more information can be found in the paper doi:10.1016/j.jcp.2013.10.017).
 It can also depend on CPU and other system parameters for pre- and post-processing (if these are included in the run-time comparison).

-At the time of writing (December 2016) a good individual card for Pogo would be the GTX 1080; this has 8GB of memory and 320GB/s bandwidth.
-It is available for around £600 in the UK.
+At the time of writing (December 2017) a good individual card for Pogo would be the GTX 1080 Ti; this has 11GB of memory and 484GB/s bandwidth.
+This is the card which the developers of Pogo currently use for local testing.
+It is available for around £800 in the UK.
 Given a suitable system, i.e. with adequate cooling, four of these cards could be combined together.